Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

-\begin{itemize} \item Centauros are observed in the very high energy region.
+\begin{large} {\centerline {\em Other Centauro properties}} \end{large} \begin{itemize} \item Centauros are observed in the very high energy region.
 The energy threshold for their production is about 1000 TeV.
-As the average observed energy (for 5 Chacaltaya Centauros) is 348 TeV, the total incident energy was estimated to be 1740 TeV, assuming the value of inelasticity coefficient $K_{\gamma}$ = 0.2.

-\item Psedorapidity distributions of Centauro species (Centauros, Mini - Centauros and Chirons) are consistent with a nearly Gaussian distribution \cite{Tarbes}, centered at $\langle \eta_{Cent} \rangle^{exp}_{lab}$ = 9.9$\pm$0.2 for Centauros.
+As the average observed energy (for 5 Chacaltaya Centauros) is 348 TeV, the total incident energy was estimated to be 1740 TeV, assuming the value of inelasticity coefficient $K_{\gamma}$ = 0.2. \item Psedorapidity distributions of Centauro species (Centauros, Mini - Centauros and Chirons) are consistent with a nearly Gaussian distribution \cite{Tarbes}, centered at $\langle \eta_{Cent} \rangle^{exp}_{lab}$ = 9.9$\pm$0.2 for Centauros.
 Generally, experimental characteristics support a formation and a subsequent isotropic decay of a fireball with the hadron multiplicity $N_{h} = 100\pm 20$ and the mass $M_{Cen} \simeq 180 \pm$ 60 GeV, where the error is mainly due to the uncertainty in the $p_{T}$ value.
-The Centauro features based on the fireball model are described in chapter 4.4.2 and they are shown in Table 4.1.

-\item Centauro origin and the kinematical region in which the phenomenon is observed are still the matter of debate.
-These questions are more detaily addressed in chapter 4 concerning Centauro models and in chapter 5 regarding the accelerator searches of the exotic phenomena.
-Here we would like to emphasize that both these questions cannot be answered on the basis of only experimental data.
+The Centauro features based on the fireball model are described in section 4.4.2 and are shown in Tables~\ref{Cen_kin} and 11. \item Centauro origin and the kinematical region in which the phenomenon is observed are still the matter of debate.
+These questions are more detaily addressed in section 4 concerning Centauro models and in section 5 regarding the accelerator searches of the exotic phenomena.
+Both these questions, however, cannot be answered on the basis of only experimental data.
 Some additional assumptions and model speculations are necessary.
 It should also be noted that both these questions are connected one to the other and the answer is important for the planning of the new collider experiments.
-Table 2.4 illustrates the problem.
+Table~\ref{Cen_kin} illustrates the problem. \end{itemize}